Click to Skip Ahead

 Pomeranians have been around for hundreds of years and have been a popular breed throughout much of that time.
 They’ve changed quite a bit since the species was first seen; they’re much smaller and bred today more for companionship than their original function, which was pulling sleds and herding.

 Today’s White Pomeranian is a genuinely affectionate, outgoing dog that loves attention and will do whatever it takes to get it.
 That makes the White Pom easier to train and also means that, once bonded, you’ll have a tiny friend for life.
-If you adopt a White Pomeranian, it will be the smallest member of your family but likely have the biggest voice.
+If you adopt a White Pomeranian, they will be the smallest member of your family but likely have the biggest voice.

 See Also: